 First and foremost: you’re visiting Spain and you want to try tapas.
 Since Granada is one of the rare places in Spain where you get tapas for free alongside your drink, it should be on the must-visit list.
 Moreover, this is a place where you’ll see the most important historical monuments of this country.
 It is a paradise for every history buff.
 One of the best things you can see here is the Alhambra fortress – a fortress so huge that you will need a whole day to explore it to the smallest detail.
 If you want to imagine what it looks like, it’s said that you must imagine the world’s most beautiful gardens, add a fortress and multiply the whole image by ten.
 Alhambra overlooks the whole city of Granada, offering a most breathtaking view.
 And it’s also an excellent place to take amazing Instagram photographs!
 The ticket is around 13 euros, and it’s open from March to October, so make sure to plan your stay there accordingly.

 And these are only the essentials.
-Spain has so many other things to offer, such as 24/7 Ibiza parties, spring days in Valencia, visiting the tomb of Christopher Columbus, walking across the world’s scariest bridge, seeing the Museum of Funeral Carriages, or eating at the world’s oldest restaurant in Madrid.
+Spain has so many other things to offer, such as 24/7 Ibiza parties, spring days in Valencia, visiting the tomb of Christopher Columbus.
+You can walk across the world’s scariest bridge, see the Museum of Funeral Carriages, or eat at the world’s oldest restaurant in Madrid.
 Spain should be your next destination.
 And maybe even the one after that, because you can go there as many times as you want, and you’ll still have more things on your bucket list.